Cross My Heart Valentine’s Day Pillow Tutorial

 Step One: Create the Hearts

-Trace 3 hearts onto heat n bond light.
-Cut out loosely and iron onto the wrong side of 3 different scraps of fabric.
+- Trace three hearts onto heat and bond light.
+Cut them out loosely and iron them onto the wrong side of three different fabric scraps.

 Step Two: Cut out the Pillow